Community Guidelines

 Personal Expectations

-In order to ensure an affirmative and beneficial environment, all SAQA members, volunteers, staff, contractors, attendees, and sponsors of SAQA events and programs are expected to:
+To ensure an affirmative and beneficial environment, all SAQA members, volunteers, staff, contractors, attendees, and sponsors of SAQA events and programs are expected to:

 • Encourage and support other members of our community.